alex-snezhko/SudohLang/documentation.md

     print(i)
 // nothing will be printed
 ```
-Sudoh also has a `for each` loop which iterates over all of the elements of a collection (string, list, or map) and runs
+Sudoh also has a `for each` loop which iterates over all of the elements of a collection (string, list, or object) and runs
 a block of code for each element in the collection.
 The structure of a `for each` loop statement is as follows:
 `for each [iteration variable] in [collection] do`. `for each` loop on a string: iterate over each character in the string;
-on a list: iterate over each element in the list; on a map: iterate over each key in the map
+on a list: iterate over each element in the list; on a object: iterate over each field name of the object (in lexical order)
 ```
 for each c in "asdf" do
     print(c + " ")